LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list/gen_7.md

 ### 📜 Description

-> Ce Pokémon créé de toutes pièces porte un masque qui contient sa puissance et l’empêche de perdre le contrôle et de tout détruire.
+> This artificially created Pokémon wears a mask that contains its power and prevents it from losing control and destroying everything.

 &#8203;

-## ⚡ Tokorico
+## ⚡ Tapu Koko

 ### 🧾 General Information